Five things to consider if you’re Jewish and facing the college search

 1. Organized Jewish community on campus

-Most often, if there is Jewish organization on campus, it will be a branch of Hillel International or Chabad.
+Most often, if there is Jewish organization, it will be a branch of Hillel International or Chabad.
 While Hillel is a pluralistic organization that embraces Jews of different denominations, Chabad welcomes Jews from all denominations but is a Hasidic organization.
-In your research, make sure to find out if either or both of these organizations are active on campus, and look into the programming and resources they offer.
+In your research, make sure to find out if either or both of these organizations are active at the college, and look into the programming and resources they offer.

-Depending on the size of the campus Jewish community and the resources it has at its disposal, Hillel may have its own dedicated space on campus.
+Depending on the size of the campus Jewish community and the resources it has at its disposal, Hillel may have its own dedicated space.
 Sometimes it even has its own building where students come to participate in Jewish programming and to hang out.
-Tufts Hillel is a great example of this.
+Tufts Hillel is one such example.
 They have their own building, pictured below, and a robust staff, which included a chef at one point.
-As you research different campuses, you will find variation in this regard.
+As you research different colleges, you will find variation in this regard.

 2. Relationships to Israel within the Jewish community

 When it comes to organized Jewish life on campus, be aware that Hillel has a clear stance on Israel.
-“Hillel is steadfastly committed to the support of Israel,” and it “views Israel as a core element of Jewish life.”
-This may resonate with you, and it may not.
+As they state in their Israel Guidelines, “Hillel is steadfastly committed to the support of Israel” and “views Israel as a core element of Jewish life.”
+Depending on your relationship with Israel, this aspect of Hillel may or may not resonate with you.
 Even if it does not resonate, you may still find a home at Hillel for participating in rituals and traditions.
 You may just have to sit out the Israel-related programming.

 3. Size of the Jewish community on campus

-There are some campuses where at least a quarter of the undergraduate population is Jewish, such as Tulane and Brandeis.
+There are some colleges where at least a quarter of the undergraduate population is Jewish, such as Tulane and Brandeis.
 These are campuses where you will run into Jews almost everywhere you go.

 On the other hand, there are universities where you’re unlikely to run into Jewish students in your courses and extracurriculars, and you will have to seek out Jewish programming to connect with Jewish peers.

-You may want a campus where the Jewish community is small because participation in Jewish life may feel more meaningful that way, or you may want a campus where you can connect with Jewish peers without ever having to step into Hillel.
-It may not make a difference to you either way, but it’s something to think about.
+You may want a campus where the Jewish community is small because participation in Jewish life feels more meaningful that way.
+Conversely, you may want to be able to connect with Jewish peers wherever you go, even if you never step foot into Hillel or Chabad.

 4. Perspectives on Israel and Palestine across the student body

-College campuses have long been hotbeds of political activism, and this has certainly remained the case when it comes to the Israeli-Palestinian conflict.
-There are vibrant and vocal anti-Israel contingents on many campuses, and their rhetoric and behavior may veer into antisemitism.
+College campuses have long been hotbeds of political activism, and this has certainly remained the case with the Israeli-Palestinian conflict.
+There are vibrant and vocal anti-Israel contingents on many campuses, and some of them utilize inflammatory rhetoric.

 5. Antisemitism